On the non-critical exceptional zeros of Katz $p$-adic $L$-functions for CM fields: Rubin--Stark elements and Conjecture of Mazur--Rubin--Sano

 \begin{conjecture}[Rubin--Stark Conjecture] The Rubin--Stark element $\epsilon^{V,\chi}_{KL/k,S}$ is contained in the Rubin-lattice ${\bigcap}^{r}_{\bZ_{p}^{\rm ur}[G]}H^{1}(G_{k,\overline{S}},T_{K})$. \end{conjecture}

 \begin{remark} In the articles \cite{rubinstark,sano,bks2}, the authors choose an auxiliary finite set $T$ of places of $k$ which is disjoint from $S$ and such that the $(S,T)$-unit group of $KL$ is torsion-free, in order to state the Rubin--Stark conjecture.
-However, since $\chi$ cannot be the Teichm\"ullar character thanks to our running assumptions, the group $H^{0}(G_{k,\overline{S}},T/pT)$ vanishes and therefore, $H^{1}(G_{k,{\overline{S}}},T_{K})$ is torsion-free.
+However, since $\chi$ cannot be the Teichm\"uller character thanks to our running hypothesis that $L/\bQ$ be unramified at $p$, the group $H^{0}(G_{k,\overline{S}},T/pT)$ vanishes and therefore, $H^{1}(G_{k,{\overline{S}}},T_{K})$ is torsion-free.
 For this reason, we can (and will) take $T = \emptyset$. \end{remark}